 2. Work backwards

-When assembling your report, it can be helpful to start with your company’s objectives and work backwards from there to ensure you’re covering all the key metrics that really show the value you’re contributing to the organisation in your report.
+When assembling your report, it can be helpful to start with your company’s objectives and work backwards from there to ensure you’re covering all the key metrics that really show the value you’re contributing to the organisation.

 How many new customers are required to meet the monthly revenue target?
 In order to reach that number of conversions, how many marketing-qualified leads (MQLs) need to be generated?
 And so on …

-In this way, you can work through all the stages of the buyer journey – awareness, consideration and conversion – and zero in on those metrics that really help you to show how customers are moving through the journey.
+In this way, you can work through all the stages of the buyer’s journey – awareness, consideration and decision (conversion) – and zero in on those metrics that really help you to show how customers are moving through the journey.
 For example, a key metric that demonstrates awareness would be your monthly website traffic, which can be further broken down by source to show you which of your marketing channels are the most effective.

 It’s a good idea to narrow it down to your really crucial key performance indicators (KPIs) – five to ten is ideal – and focus on these, so that you can really tell a story and show how well you’re progressing from month to month.

 So you’ve decided which KPIs you’re going to use to measure your success, and that’s fantastic – but the work doesn’t end there.
 Once you’ve got your data, the next step is to create SMART (Specific, Measurable, Attainable, Relevant, Timely) goals based on that data.
 What’s working, and how can you build on that success?
 What isn’t working, and how can you tweak your strategy to improve your results?